Revision

 President shall be commander in chief of the defense forces of the United

-the actual service of the United States.
-The command of the defense forces of
+actual service of the United States.
+The command of the defense forces of the

-the United States shall be exercised by the head of government.
+United States shall be exercised by the head of government.

 5. The